prof22/mypikin-privacy-policy/README.md

 # mypikin-privacy-policy
-my pikin app privacy policy
 Privacy Policy for My Pikin

-Effective Date: 27th August, 2025
+Effective Date: 27 August, 2025

 My Pikin (“we,” “our,” or “us”) respects your privacy and is committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, store, and protect the information you provide when using our mobile application (“the App”).